mupfdev/TrackMAG/README.md

-TrackMAG is an open source development board equipped with a magnetometer, an accelerometer and a gyroscope and it is primarily intended for the development and evaluation of accessible input devices.
+TrackMAG is an open source development board equipped with a magnetometer, an accelerometer and a gyroscope and it is primarily intended for the development of accessible input devices.

 Details can be found on the [project website](https://mupfdev.github.io/TrackMAG/).